Brent Pry

-Brenton James Pry (born April 1, 1970) is an American football coach and former player who most recently served as the head coach at Virginia Tech from 2022 until his firing during the 2025 season.
-He previously served as the defensive coordinator at Penn State from 2016 to 2021.
+Brenton James Pry (born April 1, 1970) is an American football coach who is the current defensive coordinator for Virginia Tech.
+He previously served as the head coach at Virginia Tech from 2022 until his firing during the 2025 season.
+Before that, he was the defensive coordinator at Penn State from 2016 to 2021.
 He played college football for the Buffalo Bulls.

 Early life

 Pry was born in Altoona, Pennsylvania, the son of Altoona High graduates Jim and Kathy Pry.
 His father played college football at Marshall and is a long-time college coach.
 Pry, a 1988 graduate of Lexington High in Lexington, Virginia, was an all-region quarterback and defensive back.

 College playing career

 Pry started his college career as a free safety at NCAA Division III Maryville College in 1988, he later transferred to then-Division III University at Buffalo where he lettered in 1990.
 Suffering a career-ending injury in 1991, he returned as a student coach for the 1992 season.